David Cory is a husband and father. He is a DIY / small scale homesteader enthusiast.

 - It's especially helpful for small watering chores.
 Put your watering can down, turn the spigot on and off, and then go water your plants.

 - It looks nice.
-Plain and simple a rain barrel looks good and can even be a conversation piece.
+Plain and simple, a rain barrel like the one below looks good and can even be a conversation piece.

 Vegetable Garden and Berry Patch